VERITAS-Observatory/EventDisplay_ReleaseTests_code/releasetests/montecarlo/mc_data_comparision/README.md

 # MC / data comparision

-Scripts and tools to compare MC distributions with results from the Crab nebula.
+Scripts and tools to compare MC distributions with results from the Crab Nebula.

 Fill and plot distributions with